 The parties agree that a temporary seven and one-half percent (7.5%) increase will be added to the base rate of pay for the compliance field positions listed in the job classifications above, who are responsible for inspections, investigations and enforcement related to the COVID-19 pandemic.
 This MOU does not include DOSH Consultation staff within the above job classifications.
 This temporary increase is intended to address the high level of vacancies in these critical roles and will assist the agency to recruit qualified candidates for vacant positions.
 This temporary increase to the base rate of pay shall be effective only from January 1, 2021, to June 30, 2021, and the base rate of pay for these positions will return to the previous rate, without the temporary increase, effective July 1, 2021.

 This MOU will expire on June 30, 2021.

 Dated December 15, 2020

+For the Employer: For the Union:

+/s/ /s/

-Scott Lyders, OFM Labor Negotiator Leanne Kunze, Executive Director WFSE/AFSME Council 28
+Scott Lyders, OFM Leanne Kunze, Executive Director

+Labor Negotiator WFSE/AFSME Council 28